inaka/elvis_core/doc_rules/elvis_style/behaviour_spelling.md

 ## Rationale

-By defining a particular spelling you increase consistency across your codebase.
+Defining a consistent spelling improves uniformity across your codebase.

-Erlang's proposed default is (the one most found in the official documentation) `behaviour`, but they also write "The spelling `behavior` is also accepted."
+Erlang's proposed default spelling is `behaviour`, as seen most frequently in the official documentation.
+However, the spelling `behavior` is also accepted.

 ## Options